Are bulldogs good with children?

 Are bulldogs gassy?

 --Just like your diet, it depends on the type of food your dog is eating.
-Always choose a dog food that has a meat as the first ingredient, and avoid dog foods with corn as one of the first 3 main ingredients, or better yet, avoid corn completely.
+Always choose a dog food that has a meat as the first ingredient, and avoid dog foods with corn and/or wheat as one of the first 3 main ingredients, or better yet, avoid corn and wheat completely, unless you are using an organic food.
 Always read your dog food's list of ingredients, even if it is one you buy all the time, as manufacturers change their recipes from time to time.
-Just because it is sold for a high price in a fancy store, does not mean it is the best food for your bulldog to eat.
+Just because it is sold for a high price in a fancy store, or even recommended by your vet (I think Hill's Science Diet is trash.... yet it is in every vet office....) does not mean it is the best food for your bulldog to eat.
+Many people are finding great benefits from feeding a raw food diet.
+If you can do that, it is great for dogs!
+They are naturally predators who would be eating raw dead things... so give them what their bodies were made to have!
+You probably won't have any gas issues if you do.
+But I get it, raw food is not for everyone (Me for example).
+So look for a high quality, organic dog food for your furry friend's best health.

 What is with the crusty nose some bulldogs get?